Brooke Goldstein, Executive director

 Benjamin Ryberg, Chief Operating Officer & Director of Research

-Benjamin Ryberg is the Director of Research and Chief Operating Officer at The Lawfare Project.
+Benjamin Ryberg is the Chief Operating Officer and Director of Research at The Lawfare Project.
 He received his Bachelor of Arts from the University of Michigan with a double major in Economics and Organizational Studies and subsequently received his Juris Doctor from the Benjamin N. Cardozo School of Law.
 He was admitted to the New York State Bar in 2011.

 In 2013, Benjamin was profiled in The Jewish Week’s “36 Under 36” list of young visionaries.
-A seasoned public speaker, he has addressed a diverse range of audiences and provided radio and television commentary on lawfare-related matters.
+A seasoned public speaker, he has been featured on radio and television programming and has spoken before a range of audiences, including at AIPAC's Policy Conference, Alpha Epsilon Pi's International Convention, and the Israeli Ministry of Strategic Affairs' Global Coalition for Israel conference.